dxw/playbook/src/user-research/choosing-and-using-analysis-and-synthesis-methods.md

 We do at least an initial analysis and synthesis at the end of each research activity, so that we can quickly [learn, share and adapt](https://playbook.dxw.com/user-research/#user-research-principles).

-Later we may combine different kinds of data and findings from different research activities to create a coherent picture.
+Later we may [combine different kinds of data and findings](#rich-data-and-big-data) from different research activities to create a coherent picture.

 And we plan the pace of our research to avoid building up analysis and synthesis debt.

 Our rule of thumb is “one part research to two parts communication”.
-For a day spent doing interviews, for example, we expect to spend the next two days on analysis and synthesis, and sharing your findings.
+For a day spent doing interviews, for example, we expect to spend the two more days on analysis and synthesis, and sharing findings.

 In doing analysis and synthesis we want: